Complexity and action for warped AdS black holes: Introduction

 Entropy is a crucial quantity in order to describe classical and quantum aspects \cite{Bekenstein:1973ur,Bardeen:1973gs} of Black Holes (BHs).
 However, it does not seem the right dual quantity in order to describe the Einstein-Rosen Bridge (ERB) in the interior of a two-sided Kruskal BH.
 In the AdS/CFT correspondence, a two sided eternal BH is dual to a thermofield doublet state, in which the two conformal field theories living on the left and right boundaries are entangled \cite{Maldacena:2001kr}.
 Taking the two boundary times going in the same direction, this entangled state is time-dependent \cite{Hartman:2013qma}, and the geometry of the ERB connecting the two sides grows linearly with time.
 The ERB continues to grow for a much longer timescale compared to the thermalization time, and so entropy does not provide us with a good dual quantity for this process.

 Motivated by the need to find a boundary dual to such behavior, recently a new quantum information tool has joined the discussion: computational complexity \cite{Susskind:2014rva,Susskind:2014moa}.
 For a quantum-mechanical system, it is defined as the minimal number of basic unitary operation which are needed in order to prepare a given state starting from a simple reference state.
 A proper definition of complexity in quantum field theory has several subtleties, including the choice of the reference state and of the allowed set of elementary quantum gates and the allowed amount of tolerance which is introduced in order to specify the accuracy with which the state should be produced.
-Recently, concrete calculations have been performed in the case of free field theories \cite{Jefferson:2017sdb,Chapman:2017rqy,Hashimoto:2017fga}.
+Recently, concrete calculations have been performed in the case of free field theories \cite{Jefferson:2017sdb,Chapman:2017rqy,Hashimoto:2017fga,Kim:2017qrq,Khan:2018rzm,Hackl:2018ptj}.
 Another interesting approach to complexity \cite{Caputa:2017yrh,Bhattacharyya:2018wym} in quantum field theory uses tensor networks \cite{Swingle:2009bg} in connection with the Liouville action.
+Related papers about general aspects of complexity in field theory include \cite{Yang:2018nda, Hashimoto:2018bmb}.